What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 How long do safe brightening ingredients take to work on dark spots?

-Use 5-10% concentration for best results.
+Use 5-10% strength for best results.

 What ingredients should skin of color avoid for brightening?